 2. Our studies show a detailed view of differences in race within our services.
-We see a lot of Black, African American, or African clients using CoC services, showing that there is a big need in these communities.
+We see a lot of Black, African American, or African clients using our services, showing that there is a big need in these communities.
 This means we need to create special plans to help with their specific problems and situations.
-For example, our numbers show that almost 30% of people from this group are in Permanent Supportive Housing and more than 70% are in Rapid Re-Housing.
-This shows we are putting a lot of effort into helping this group with their housing needs.
-White clients also use our services a lot, with almost 70% in Permanent Supportive Housing and almost 35% in Rapid Re-Housing from the total White race category.
-But the differences aren't just in the numbers or who is using the services, but also in what kinds of services they use.
-Some racial groups mostly use Permanent Supportive Housing, while others use Rapid Re-Housing more, showing different needs and choices.
+For example, our numbers show that almost 48% of people from this group are in Permanent Supportive Housing and 52% are in Rapid Re-Housing.
+Their White counterparts are using services differently with almost 80% in Permanent Supportive Housing and almost 20% in Rapid Re-Housing.
+When it comes to positive outcomes we do not see disparities; 75% of the people exiting CoC funded projects to permanent destinations identify as Black or African American while 20% identify as white.

-1D-10b.
-Implemented Strategies that Address Racial Disparities.
-NOFO Section V.B.1.q.
+12 1021 NOFO Section V.B.1.q.
 Select yes or no in the chart below to indicate the strategies your CoC is using to address any racial disparities.
 1. The CoC's board and decisionmaking bodies are representative of the population served in the CoC.
 Yes 2.
-The CoC has identified steps it will take to help the CoC board and decisionmaking bodies better reflect the population served in the CoC.
-3. 3.
-The CoC is expanding outreach in geographic areas with higher concentrations of underrepresented groups.
-4. The CoC has communication, such as flyers, websites, or other materials, inclusive of underrepresented groups Yes
+The CoC has ide population served ntified steps it will take to help the CoC board and decisionmaking bodies better reflect the I in the CoC.
+Yes 3.
+The CoC is expar nding outreach in geographic areas with higher concentrations of underrepresented groups.
+Yes 4.
+The CoC has con nmunication, such as flyers, websites, or other materials, inclusive of underrepresented groups.
+Yes ng staff working in the homeless services sector to better understand racism and the intersection Vaa